Labbicorn/Labbicorn/README.md

 - 👋 Hi, I’m @Labbicorn
-- 👀 I’m interested in Rust
+- 👀 I’m interested in Rust, Solana, and blockchain.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m alwary learn Rust.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me (71205902002@stu.ecnu.edu.cn)

 <!---
 Labbicorn/Labbicorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.